 In 2004, BDRC received a grant from the Mitchell Kapor Foundation to adapt the project to the internet.
 This offered much more flexibility in adding new categories of birth defects and/or exposures to the questionnaire.
 The on-line registry also allowed families to enter data that is directly downloaded into the main data base without the need for a data entry person.
 There is also a great savings in postage and printing costs.
-The on-line registry currently has 4668 cases, but the numbers increase each day.
-BDRC is also in the process of entering the original 4000 cases into the on-line registry.
+The on-line registry currently has 6604 cases, but the numbers increase each day.